-My central research interests concern the physical response of materials to various forms of mechanical stress.
+My central research interests concern the physical response of materials to pressure.
 I have a specific interest in the nano-mechanical response of a range of brittle materials including semiconductors, glasses and bio-materials.

 Key interests include: